Emisar D18 review 18*SST20 (14,000 lumens)

 See the image below:

 The Emisar D18 uses a firmware called Anduril.
-The code for the firmware was written by a Budgetlightforum member named Toykeeper.
+A Budgetlightforum member named Toykeeper wrote the code for the firmware.

 Check out the full Anduril UI manual here